-As scarcity and criticality concerns grow, attention has turned to ore alternative sources of important materials, metals, and minerals.
-Circular economy techniques, industrial symbiosis, and urban mining are sustainability strategies for obtaining these materials from industrial byproducts, end of life wastes, and other secondary sources.
-This includes recycling of electronic waste, batteries of all chemistries, agricultural byproducts, etc. What extraction technologies will be needed to enable this material recovery?
-What are the economic and environmental impact implications of such alternative routes?
-What kinds of material flow analysis and/or metric standardization is needed for tracking circularity at multiple scales?
+Attention has turned to ore alternative sources of important materials, metals, and minerals.
+Circular economy techniques, industrial symbiosis, and urban mining are sustainability strategies for obtaining these materials from industrial byproducts, end of life wastes such as electronics and batteries, and other secondary sources.

 Transitioning knowledge from the research and academic sectors into applied work is critical to realizing sustainability.
-Papers are encouraged in novel educational approaches like blended learning, flipped classrooms, MOOCs, etc., as well as approaches for integrating sustainability into traditional disciplinary curriculums such as materials science.
-Technology transition, applied learning, and workforce development initiatives will also be highlighted.
+This topic solicits work in novel educational approaches like blended learning, flipped classrooms, and MOOCs, as well as approaches for integrating sustainability into traditional disciplinary curricula.
+Technology transition, applied learning, workforce development initiatives, innovation, and entrepreneurship will also be highlighted.